HemanthSai7/CapTraduire/readme.md

  > #### [Set up your environment](./INSTRUCTIONS.md)

- After your environment setup complete, follow these steps.
+ After your environment setup is complete, follow these steps.

    - Open the App<br>
       The app's layout may be seen here.